 Genomics is an area within medical science that examines the ‘genome’ - the complete set of genetic information you have which determines how your body functions and what it looks like.
 In order to understand genomics, it is important to know what genes are and what they do.

-DNA is made from a series of chemicals called bases, represented by the letters A, T, C and G (adenine, thymine, cytosine, guanine), which are joined one after another in a long chain.
-The order or sequence of the bases in a DNA strand forms the genetic code.
-Particular stretches of the genetic code are called genes, and each gene is a specific instruction to the body.
+Your DNA contains stretches of genetic code, which are called genes.
+Each gene gives an instruction to the body.
 For example, a gene may be an instruction about eye colour.
 You usually have two copies of each gene, one inherited from each of your parents.

 Sometimes it can be useful to think of the genome as a book, where each of the chapters represents a chromosome.
 Sentences in these chapters would be the genes and the letters that make up each word can be considered the DNA bases.